psons/tlog/README.md

 very badly designed sections of code.

 See docs/programmer doc.md for information about coding and contributing to this project.
+See https://github.com/psons/tldbin README.md for scripts to assemble a testing and development environment.

 # current work
 On a feature or fix branch, paste the current story text